In the guide

 The definition of prepacked does not cover food packed on the sales premises at the consumer's request; nor does it cover food that is sold from the premises on which it was packed or from a mobile stall or vehicle used by the packer (referred to as 'prepacked for direct sale').

 Most prepacked foods will need an ingredient list.

 The list needs to be headed by the word 'ingredients' followed by a list of all the ingredients in descending order by weight at the mixing bowl stage of production.
 This means that the list goes from those ingredients that weighed the most to those ingredients that weighed the least when they were included in the product.
 There are a few exceptions to this.

 Herbs, spices, additives, sweeteners and any other ingredient that makes up less than 2% of the finished product can be placed at the end of the list.Back to top

 Compound ingredients are ingredients that are made up of more than one ingredient.
 All the components of the compound ingredient must be declared in brackets immediately after the compound ingredient appears in the ingredient list; the list should be in descending order of weight - for example, Toad in the hole: 'Ingredients: Batter (Water, Wheat Flour, Whole Egg, Egg White, Rapeseed Oil, Skimmed Milk Powder, Salt, Emulsifier: Soya Lecithin)'.

 Any additives that are in the compound ingredient should be presented at the end of the bracketed list rather than at the end of the main ingredient list.

-Any compound ingredient with a composition controlled by European Union (EU) legislation (chocolate, jam, honey, etc) that makes up less than 2% of the finished product does not have to be broken down into its components.Back to top
+Any compound ingredient with a composition controlled by legislation (chocolate, jam, honey, etc) that makes up less than 2% of the finished product does not need to be broken down into its components.Back to top

 If water makes up 5% or more of the finished product then you need to include it in the ingredient list.